 (don't worry, button opens a new tab)

-Along with this, this wetsuit also has relief zippers on the neck and rash guards on the ankles and wrists which are awesome features for any dive suit.
-Using microcell CR Nylon2 neoprene it offers superior insulation and comfort suitable for both hot and cold temperatures.
+Along with this, it has relief zippers on the neck and rash guards on the ankles and wrists which are awesome features for any dive suit.
+Using the microcell CR Nylon2 neoprene offers superior insulation and comfort suitable for both hot and cold temperatures.

 7. O’Neill Men’s Epic 4/3mm Back Zip Full Wetsuit